Half-day,

 few controlled

-situations (e.g. the bird feeding arera at O'Reilly's).
-There are
+situations (e.g. the bird feeding area at O'Reilly's).

 or with the well-being